List of teams that have overcome 3–1 series deficits: Successful comebacks

-NHL teams have overcome 3–1 deficits 32 times, the most recent instance being accomplished by the Florida Panthers during the 2023 Stanley Cup playoffs.
-The Rangers, the Vancouver Canucks, and the Montreal Canadiens are tied with the most successful 3–1 series comebacks in the NHL, with three.
-A team has comeback from being down 3–0 four times, and only one instance has occurred during the Stanley Cup Finals, accomplished in 1942 by the Toronto Maple Leafs, who initially trailed 3–0.
+NHL teams have overcome 3–1 deficits 32 times (including 4 when trailing 3–0), only one of which occurred in the Stanley Cup Final and only one in the semifinals round, two in total.
+The most recent instance was accomplished by the Florida Panthers during the 2023 Stanley Cup playoffs.
+The New York Rangers, Vancouver Canucks, and Montreal Canadiens are tied for the most 3–1 comebacks, with 3 each.
+The Washington Capitals have the most blown 3–1 leads, with 5.